codygreen/F5-MFA/README.md

 npm install icontrol qr-image speakeasy yub --save
    ```
-5. Add the iRule to you APM Virtual Server
+1. Add the iRule to you APM Virtual Server

+1. Create a new data group token_keys

 ### ToDo:
   * add documentation on APM profile creation